The Volkswagen Polo is a small car that’s comfortable to drive and has a spacious, plush cabin, but it’s far from exciting to drive

 The Polo proves being a jack of all trades is no bad thing – it’s so good you have to wonder why anyone would buy a VW Golf

 If you do lots of driving on the motorway, it’s worth considering one of the 1.6-litre diesels.
 Although the 95hp model isn’t as smooth as the similarly powerful petrol engine, it’ll be more economical at motorway speeds.
-There’s also the Polo GTI hot hatchback at the top of the range, but that’s covered in a separate review.
+There’s also the Volkswagen Polo GTI hot hatchback at the top of the range.

-Every model comes with a wide range of high-tech safety features as standard, and even the most basic S models come with automatic emergency braking that’ll apply the brakes if it senses an obstacle on the road.
+Every Volkswagen Polo comes with a wide range of high-tech safety features as standard, and even the most basic S models come with automatic emergency braking that’ll apply the brakes if it senses an obstacle on the road.
 And, the result of all those features?
-A full five stars when Euro NCAP crash-tested the Polo.
+A full five stars when Euro NCAP crash-tested the Volkswagen Polo.

 What all this means is that, if you’re looking for a small car that’s safe, spacious, well built, comfortable and available with bundles of cutting-edge tech, the Polo should be right at the top of your shortlist.